skalenetwork/documentation/validators/soft-upgrade-denali.md

 13. Don't forget to specify ENV_TYPE=mainnet in .env.

+14. SGX enclave version is changed.
+You should use [https://github.com/skalenetwork/sgxwallet/blob/develop/docs/backup-procedure.md#upgrade-sgxwallet] set of instructions to upgrade it.

-14. Make sure you uploaded valid certificates.
+15. Make sure you uploaded valid certificates.
 Whole chain should be uploaded as `-c` in `skale ssl upload`.
 The order of the chain is important too.
-More info can be found here https://www.itsfullofstars.de/2016/02/verify-certificate-chain-with-openssl/
+More info can be found here [https://www.itsfullofstars.de/2016/02/verify-certificate-chain-with-openssl/]

 ### Manager ABI